oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 primitive_embeddings_of_primary_lattice(::ZZLat, ::ZZLat)
 ```

-Note that the previous two functions require the first lattice in input to be
+Note that the previous two functions require the first lattice of the input to be
 unique in its genus.
-Otherwise, one can refer a genus, or its invariants, as a
+Otherwise, one can specify a genus, or its invariants, as a
 first input:

 ```@docs